marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

   * less "backend bound" slots is better: backend means "waiting for file input"
   * even use perf list /d
   * Qvector better than qlist because contiguous buffer, no random pointer chasing (on the heap)
-* `perf stat -repeat 10 -- my benchmark` with cycles to avoid fluctutations: but still pick targets which fluctuate less; so to change something were something can be said with high confidence; don't optimize noise
+* `perf stat -repeat 10 -- my benchmark` with cycles to avoid fluctuations: but still pick targets which fluctuate less; so to change something where something can be said with high confidence; don't optimize noise
 * workflow: write a very specific benchmark for one part of the app; then micro-optimize this one
 * makes no sense for a ui-application, literally just for benchmarks
 * example: ex_branches (with param 1 it sorts the data; branch predictior kicks in) -> result: sorting additionally the data literally makes it faster!